-For students attending the Master’s Programme in Public Health Sciences Partner Universities - Exchange Studies
+For students attending the Joint Master's Programme in Health Informatics Partner Universities - Exchange Studies

-Below are the partner universities where it is possible to go on exchange for your degree project.
+Below are the partner universities where it is possible to collect data for your degree project.

 Please note that you should make your own arrangements and secure the collaboration of a prospective project and supervisor here at KI prior to applying for an exchange.
 The most successful approach is to participate in an ongoing research project within your area of interest.